google/eng-practices/review/reviewer/speed.md

 ## Fast Responses {#responses}

-When we talk about the speed of code reviews, it is the _response_ time that we are concerned with, as opposed to how long it takes a CL to get through the whole review and be submitted.
+When we talk about the speed of code reviews, it is the _response_ time that we are concerned with, as opposed to how long it takes a PR to get through the whole review and be submitted.
 The whole process should also be fast, ideally, but **it's even more important for the _individual responses_ to come quickly than it is for the whole process to happen rapidly.**